VivekVinushanth/tamil-songs/README.md

 hopefully serve as a helpful source for people with a strong Hindi background to compare how a different version of some songs are written in Tamil.
 I mostly intend to translate Vairamuthu's songs.

+And there are a lot of people, who like Tamil songs, but wonder what the lyrics mean.
+Hopefully this helps you understand the meaning of the lines that you like.